phortx/rails-use-case/README.md

 # Rails Use Case gem

-Opinionated gem for UseCases and Services in Rails to keep your Models and Controllers slim.
+This gem introduces UseCases and Services to Rails which allow you to keep your Models and Controllers slim.

 Read more: https://dev.to/phortx/pimp-your-rails-application-32d0

-The purpose of a UseCase is to contain reusable high level business logic which would normally be located in the controller.
+Clean Architecture suggests to put the business logic in UseCases which are classes, that contain reusable high level business logic which otherwise would normally be located in the controller.
+UseCases are easy to read, clean, reusable, testable and extendable.
 Examples are: Place an item in the cart, create a new user or delete a comment.

 The purpose of a Service is to contain low level non-domain code like communication with a API, generating an export, upload via FTP or generating a PDF.